ChristinaTan0704/mapf-lns-benchmark/docs/svm.md

 - `--val_data_path` : the validation data path
 - `--shortest_path_folder` : the folder to store the shortest path
 - `--gen_subset_exe` : the path to the executable file to generate the subset
-- `--max_iter` : the maximum number of iteration
+- `--max_iter` : the maximum number of iterations
 - `--replan_time_limit` : the time limit for each replan
-- `--pprun` : the number of pprun
+- `--pprun` : the number of ppruns
-- `--num_subset` : the number of subset
+- `--num_subset` : the number of subsets
 - `--uniformNB` : (0) fixed nb_size specified by --neighborSize (1) nb_size sample from {2,4,8,16,32} (2) nb_size sample from 5~16
-- `--destroyStrategy` : LNS destory strategy
+- `--destroyStrategy` : LNS destroy strategy
-- `--neighborSize` : neighbourhood size of the specified removal strategy, used when `uniformNB` is 0
+- `--neighborSize` : neighborhood size of the specified removal strategy, used when `uniformNB` is 0

 ## Inference

-After training the model, pick the one with best validation score and inference by:
+After training the model, select the one with the best validation score and perform inference using the following command:

 ```python
 python svm/svm_run.py --option infer \